 How I’m going to build my community

-In an effort to start building my community, I created The Mompreneur Outlet Facebook group for Mom Bloggers and Mompreneurs to learn, network and grow.
+In an effort to start building my community, I created the Blogging Mompreneur Facebook group and I operate it as a small mastermind group.

 3. Increase My Social Proof